ChangwenXu98/CLOUD/README.md

 ```
 <em>DistributedDataParallel</em> is used for faster pretraining.

+The checkpoints of the pretrained model and the pretraining data can be found [here](https://drive.google.com/drive/folders/1-ve6g7f4BWVRkUjKMZP4Q-YmjF2hHOXx?usp=sharing).

 ### Finetuning
 To finetune the pretrained CLOUD on MatBench or UnconvBench about crystal properties, where the configurations and detailed explaination for each variable can be found in `config.yaml`.
 ```